Negative refraction and tiling billiards

 \subsection{Tiling billiards}

-We formulate a model for light passing between two media with refraction coefficient $-1$, which we call \emph{tiling billiards}, defined as follows:

-\begin{enumerate} \item We consider a partition of the plane into regions (a \emph{tiling}). \item We give a reflection rule for a beam of light passing through the tiling: When light hits a boundary, it is reflected across the boundary.
-If the light hits a corner, the subsequent trajectory is undefined. \end{enumerate}
+We formulate a model for light passing between two media with refraction coefficient $-1$, which we call \emph{tiling billiards}, defined as follows: \begin{enumerate} \item We consider a partition of the plane into regions (a \emph{tiling}). \item We give a refraction rule for a ray of light passing through the tiling: When a ray hits a boundary, it is reflected across a tangent line to the boundary (or across an edge of a straight boundary).
+If the ray hits a corner, the subsequent trajectory is undefined. \end{enumerate}